 - Writer’s block soap: Soap is another gift I like because—even though it may not actually be necessary (think: no ’poo)—it is experiential.
 Writers are too busy creating to take showers, so a bar of soap makes for a good reminder.

 - A little dough: I made this money pizza for my 11 year old.
 Just like tweens, writers are usually short on cash.
 Make one of these for them.
 Just substitute the two-dollar bills for twenties.

-- A blank book: Writing in a gilded Italian hand-made journal covered in Florentine paper, like this one, or any of these (aren’t they gorgeous?), is inspirational to even the most reluctant writer.
+- A blank book: Writing in a gilded Italian hand-made journal covered in Florentine paper, like this one (which is currently unavailable) or any of these (aren’t they gorgeous?), is inspirational to even the most reluctant writer.
 These journals are so beautiful they feel sinful.
 I burn through notebooks, so I’m always grateful to receive a blank book, sketchbook, reporter’s notebook, or moleskin.

 - A novel, book of short stories, or book of poems: Inspire the writer in your life by gifting her your favorite book.
 A collection of read-aloud poetry also makes a good gift.
 We exchange poems on Hanukah instead of presents; Talking Like the Rain illustrated by Jane Dyer is our family’s favorite book of children’s poems.